Projects Recently Completed or In Progress by Accessible Design For The Blind

 This survey was conducted by the Environmental Access Committee of the Orientation and Mobility division of the Association for Education and Rehabilitation of the Blind and Visually Impaired.
 Dr. Bentzen and J. Barlow were major participants in the design and implementation of this survey which documented the problems experienced by pedestrians who are visually impaired at signalized intersections.
 One thousand orientation and mobility specialists were surveyed regarding the experiences of their clients who are totally blind or who have low vision; results were reported in the ITE Journal and raised awareness about problems of blind pedestrians at intersections.

-Completed December 1998 - Published in ITE Journal 70:9 (September 2000), 32-35. - Addressing Barriers to Blind Pedestrians at Signalized Intersections
+Published in ITE Journal 70:9 (September 2000), 32-35. - Addressing Barriers to Blind Pedestrians at Signalized Intersections

 Wayfinding Technologies for People with Visual Impairments: Research and Development of an Integrated Platform.

-Georgia Pedestrian Facilities Design Guidebook
+Georgia Pedestrian Guide

-Accessible Pedestrian Signals and Traffic Signal Controllers
+Interfacing Accessible Pedestrian Signals (APS) with Traffic Signal Control Equipment